kelvinkissi/Payment-Splitter-Token-Dapp-Launch/README.md

 ABI on minting app - Config file —> Abi.json —> config.json

-Withdraw from the  “withdraw” function in the NFT smart
+Withdraw from the  “withdraw” function in the NFT smartcontract

 Release(method) ETH payment - by copying the address connected to the EVM In the Deployed and released section and the amount of the ETH should go up.
 Based on the share.